BigQuery Sharing Features and Key Points to Remember

 Listing level Allows subscription to specific Listings only

-You can use Exchanges as grouping units and control access more granularly at the Listing level.
+This allows you to use Exchanges as grouping units and control access more finely at the Listing level.

-When tables are added to a dataset on the Publisher side, they are automatically reflected in the linked dataset.
+When tables are added to the Publisher's dataset, they are automatically reflected in the linked dataset.
 The same applies to schema changes and data updates.

-No follow-up work is required on the Subscriber side, so there is no increase in operational load even when the number of shared tables grows.
+No follow-up work is required on the Subscriber side, so there is no increase in operational load even if the number of shared tables increases.

 The cost of queries against linked datasets is charged to the Subscriber's project.
-No cost burden is incurred by the Publisher.
+There is no cost burden on the Publisher side.

-There is a clear separation: storage fees are charged only to the Publisher, and query scanning fees are charged only to the Subscriber.
+There is a clear separation where storage fees are only charged to the Publisher, and query scan fees are only charged to the Subscriber.

 INSERT/UPDATE/DELETE operations on linked datasets will result in errors.
-There is no risk of unintended data changes, allowing data providers to confidently publish their datasets.
+There is no risk of unintended data changes, allowing data providers to publish datasets with confidence.

 Listings can only be registered at the dataset level.
-It's not possible to register and publish only specific tables or views in a Listing.
+It is not possible to register and publish only specific tables or views in a Listing.

-If you want to publish only specific tables, you can create a separate dataset for publication and place views of the target tables there.
+If you want to publish only specific tables, you can address this by creating a separate dataset for publication and placing views of the target tables there.

 │ │